Skip to content

 Guardrails

 Guardrails are opt-in limits that stop a run before it burns more time, tokens, or tool calls than you intended.
-They are designed for local debugging, not policy enforcement.
+They are runtime safety limits and evidence capture tools, not the post-run policy gate.

 Available guardrails: stop_on_loop, stop_on_loop_min_repetitions, max_llm_calls, max_tool_calls, max_events, max_duration_s.
 All default to disabled.